Michael Costello features in the Business Plus magazine

-Michael Costello, Managing Partner, speaks to Nick Mulcahy from the Business Plus on BDO’s performance over the past year and the current issues facing Irish businesses.
+Michael Costello, Managing Partner, recently featured in Business Plus, discusses BDO’s performance over the past year and the current issues facing Irish businesses.

 In your view, has the government struck the right balance between public health and protecting enterprise and employment?

 Striking the right balance between suppressing the spread of Covid-19 and protecting enterprise has been an ongoing issue throughout the world’s economies since the pandemic began.
 It’s an ever-changing balancing act that depends entirely on how prevalent the virus is at any one time.
 In this context, government has done a good job of implementing protective measures to sustain employment levels and providing temporary supports.

 There won’t be a healthy economy without the suppression of the virus.
 Until a vaccine has been administered nationally, ongoing supports and schemes will be required to ensure the long-term sustainability of businesses.

 From a trading perspective, has the pandemic been good or bad for your firm?
 Were you kept busy by clients seeking counsel on wage supports, tax warehousing, loan forbearance etc?

 We work with clients across a broad range of industry sectors, some of which have been adversely impacted by Covid-19.
 We have also been working with companies to provide guidance on how to avail of government supports, and advising them on their immediate response and longer-term strategy.
 We have also seen an increase in activity in our customs and international trade services, largely in response to Brexit.
 We launched a new venture called Declaron, a customs clearance solution for Irish businesses, a partnership with Fexco.

 How did your firm cope with the transition to remote working?
 How has it worked out, and in your view what are the shortcomings of this working model, both for staff and for managers?